 I have watched in sadness and sometimes anger as large non-profit after large non-profit collectively poured enough money into Raiser's Edge and other Blackbaud licenses and consulting services to fund massive feature enhancements for the main FLOSS alternative, CiviCRM— improvements which would then be free for everyone, forever.

-COVID-19 and recognizing racism as a public health threat spotlights the importance of health communities of practice and their need to have high-quality, data-driven discussions.
-How to do and expand these well?
+The struggle to take seriously the impact of racism on public health during the covid-19 crisis spotlights the importance of health communities of practice and their need to have high-quality, data-driven discussions.
+How do we have and expand these conversations well?

 In the previous article we provided a reference of available configuration options for migrate source plugins.
 In today’s article we are doing something similar for destination plugins.
 We will present a reference of available configuration options for migrate destination plugins provided by Drupal core and some contributed modules.
 Knowing which options are available might require some Drupal development knowledge.
 By providing this reference it should make the process of writing migrations easier.